flatironinstitute/finufft/docs/install.rst

 ------------

-This library is fully supported for unix/linux, and partially for Mac OSX for Windows (eg MinGW or WSL).
+This library is fully supported for unix/linux, and partially for Mac OSX for Windows (eg under MSYS or WSL using MinGW compilers).

 For the basic libraries you need